Tuwaiq-jed-kot1/HW-Week1_Day05_DataStructure_and_ScopeFunction/assignment.md

 ## Part III - Practice with Maps.
 ---
 - Write an asnwer to this question: What are the cases that I need to use the map for??
+- ANSWER: To know the directions sense that every street at the city have a different name so, we can arrive to our destination easily just like the map idea at Kotlin.

 - What is the difference between immutable and read only variables?
+- ANSWER: ReadOnlyDictionary can be initialized once by a constructor, so you can't add or remove items from it.
+It's useful if you want to ensure that it won't be modified while it's sent across multiple layers of your application.
+  But, ImmutableDictionary has methods to modify it like Add or Remove, so they will create a new dictionary and return that the original one remains unchanged and the copy of the new immutable dictionary is returned.

 - Create a map of 20 elements of strings and doubles